ARM-software/ebbr/source/chapter4-firmware-media.rst

 The shared storage device must use the GUID Partition Table (GPT) disk layout as defined in [UEFI]_ § 5.3, unless the platform boot sequence is fundamentally incompatible with the GPT disk layout.
-In which case, a legacy Master Boot Recored (MBR) must be used.
+In which case, a legacy Master Boot Record (MBR) must be used.
 [#MBRReqExample]_

 .. [#MBRReqExample] For example, if the SoC boot ROM requires an MBR to